-74C Director-general and public advocate etc may appear at proceedings
+74C Director-general, public advocate and Aboriginal and Torres Strait Islander children and young people commissioner etc may appear at proceedings

-- (1) This section applies if there is a hearing in a court of- - (a) a proceeding against a child or young person; or - (b) an application, proceeding or matter under the Children and Young People Act 2008 or in relation to which that Act applies. - (2) Each of the following is entitled to appear and be heard and may call witnesses: - (a) the director-general; - (b) an authorised person under the Children and Young People Act 2008; - (c) the public advocate; - (d) a person authorised by the public advocate for this section.
+- (1) This section applies if there is a hearing in a court of- - (a) a proceeding against a child or young person; or - (b) an application, proceeding or matter under the Children and Young People Act 2008 or in relation to which that Act applies. - (2) Each of the following is entitled to appear and be heard and may call witnesses: - (a) the director-general; - (b) an authorised person under the Children and Young People Act 2008; - (c) the public advocate; - (d) a person authorised by the public advocate for this section; - (e) if the hearing relates to an Aboriginal or Torres Strait Islander child or young person- - (i) the Aboriginal and Torres Strait Islander children and young people commissioner; or - (ii) a person authorised by the Aboriginal and Torres Strait Islander children and young people commissioner for this section.